Backup and restore for block devices.

 To achieve this, we rely on:

-- using a copy-on-write filesystem (btrfs) as the target filesystem to achieve space-efficiency
+- using a copy-on-write filesystem (like ZFS or btrfs) as the target filesystem to achieve space-efficiency

 - using a snapshot-capable main storage for our volumes (e.g. Ceph, LVM, …) that allows easy extraction of changes between snapshots